libero/community/doc/adr/0003-publisher-not-using-react.md

 We will not use the React ecosystem for Libero Publisher.

 ## Consequences
-Libero Publisher front end can be light weight.
+Libero Publisher front end can be light weight and will work without JavaScript in the browser.

 Libero Publisher will not be able to share pattern template code with Libero Reviewer.